LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Path-sums-in-binary-trees.md

         }
     }

 But that's quite verbose, I don’t like doing so much typing.
+I'll present an example of that implementation in my [review of Raku solutions to PWC 57](https://github.com/LaurentRosenfeld/Perl-6-Miscellaneous/blob/master/Challenges-in-Perl6/Tree-inversion.md).

 A more concise way would to use a nested array of arrays.
 For each node, the first array item is the current value, the second item the left child and the third item the right child.
 The top of the tree shown above might look like this: `[5, [4, [11]], [8, [13], ]]`.
 Or, more graphically:

     [
         5,